Megx02/BINF6251/Final_Project/IMPLEMENTATION.md

 First the human CDS sequences need to be downloaded following the instructions in `data/README.md`.
 + The input file expected is `GCF_000001405.40_GRCh38.p14_cds_from_genomic.fna.gz`.
 + This is the data file that will be used to train the model.
++ If you want to test with different training data you can change the filename in `src/main.ipynb` to the path to your file.

 Since the prototype is generating synthetic data there is no input data file for the Viterbi algorithm and analysis right now.
 Instead there is a function to generate synthetic data in the notebook with the driver program `src/main.ipynb`.